We draw with our hands with children. How to teach a child to draw? Drawing with fingers and palms

 • (children walk in different directions)

-• (bend over, moving arms out to the sides)
+• (bend over, moving their arms to the sides)

-• (they collect leaves and put them in a basket for the teacher).
+• (collect leaves and put them in a basket for the teacher).

 Independent activity of children.
-Design of the stand "Golden Exhibition".
+Design of the “Golden Exhibition” stand.

-Examples of drawings of preschoolers in an unconventional technique of drawing with palms with comments on the performance of the work
+Examples of drawings by preschoolers using the non-traditional technique of drawing with palms with comments on how to complete the work

 Photo gallery “Works of pupils of the first junior group”